 Section 1.
-The Employer agrees that employees should be assigned work which is appropriate to their position description, taking into account the mission of the Employer.
-It is understood that the phrase "other duties as assigned" should be consistent with mission requirements.
+Employees should be assigned work which is appropriate to their position description, taking into account the mission of the Employer.
 Normally, employees should be assigned work both appropriate to their job classification and grade level.
-The parties further agree that such assignments include utilization of proper procedural aspects such as details and temporary promotions.
+Such assignments include utilization of proper procedural aspects such as details and temporary promotions.

 Section 2.
-The Employer agrees that position descriptions will be written based on the regular duties and responsibilities assigned to positions.
+Position descriptions will be written based on the regular duties and responsibilities assigned to positions.
 Employees will be furnished a copy of their position description initially and as changes are made.
-Revised position descriptions must be submitted through the AF classification process.
-Pen and ink changes are not official until processed through AF classification.
+Revised position descriptions must be submitted through the classification process.
+Pen and ink changes are not official until processed through the Air Force classification process.

 Section 3.
-Each employee shall be afforded the opportunity to discuss with the Employer his position description to determine if the description is accurate.
+Each employee shall be afforded the opportunity to discuss with the Employer their position description to determine if the description is accurate.

 Section 4.
-If an employee believes the classification (pay plan, series or grade) of his position is incorrect, he may discuss the matter with his supervisor for clarification of the basis upon which the position was evaluated.
-If the employee is dissatisfied with his classification, he may contact the Civilian Personnel Office to obtain information on how to file a classification appeal.
-The employee's right to full information concerning the basis for classification of his job shall not be abridged in any manner by any management official.
+If an employee believes the classification (pay plan, series or grade) of their position is incorrect, they may discuss the matter with their supervisor.
+If the employee is dissatisfied with their classification, they may contact the Civilian Personnel Office to obtain information on how to file a classification appeal.
+The employee's right to full information concerning the basis for classification of their job shall not be abridged in any manner by any management official.
+Classification standards are available to employees and the Union by access to the OPM internet website, www.opm.gov.